SCOMnewbie/PSMSALNet/README.md

 ### Generate Entra tokens with various flows (Get-EntraToken)

-- Client credential flow with both secret and certificate for machine to machine communiaction (application context).
+- Client credential flow with both secret and certificate for machine to machine communication (application context).
 - Public Authorization Code with PKCE (human context).
 - Device Code flow for headless Operating system.
 It's preferable to use the authorization code with PKCE instead (human context).
 - Windows Account Manager flow (human context).